-Dual Wielding: Her device takes the form of a katana and a short sword as per samurai tradition.
+Dual Wielding: Her Device takes the form of a katana and a wakizashi as per samurai tradition.
 While it's not her main style, she is shown using both simultaneously.

 Fragile Speedster / Glass Cannon: While she deals massive amounts of damage with her katana, her Storm Armor was designed with speed in mind, rather than protection, and it's especially vulnerable to melee attacks, hence her concern for going against pure strikers.